Renzjordan1/Flappy-Bird/README.md

 The purpose of this project is to remake the famous mobile game Flappy Bird on a webpage and modify it to add an extra layer of complexity and sociability.
 There are 3 different modes: Single-Player, Versus CPU, and Local 2-Player.
 The CPU's AI was trained to various difficulty levels using a machine learning technique called Neuroevolution.
-Additonally, high scores are stored during your local session and your recent score can be uploaded to a leaderboard.
-This app has only been tested to work on desktop devices.
+Additonally, high scores are stored during your local session and your recent score can be uploaded to a leaderboard. *This app has only been tested to work on desktop devices.*

 This web app is currently deployed on https://flappy-bird-renzjordan.onrender.com/ (as of Jan.
-2023)
+2023).

 ![](header.png)